pmeeny/CI-MS3-FootballMemories/TESTING.md

 ### Actual Result 8_4

 ### User Story 8_5
 - User Story 8.5: As a regular user I can delete my account.
 This will delete any memories I have added(including their associated comments and ratings) and will also delete any comments or ratings the regular user has added on others users memories.
-The user will be asked to confirm the delete account action, and will be brought to the homepage after their account is succesfully deleted.
+The user will be asked to confirm the delete account action, and will be brought to the homepage after their account is successfully deleted.
 ### Test case steps 8_5
 1.